dmis-lab/MulinforCPI/README.md

 ## **To train YOUR model:**

-Your data should be in the format csv, and the column names are: 'smiles', 'sequence', 'label'.
+Your data should be in the format .csv, and the column names are: 'smiles', 'sequence', 'label'.
 1. Generate the 3D fold of protein from the dataset.<br />
 `data_folder: Folder of dataset`<br />
   ~~~
   python generate_protein_fold.py #data folder
   ~~~
-2. Calculate the Carbon Alpha Carbon distance.<br />
+2. Calculate the Alpha Carbon distances.<br />
-`input_folder: Output folder from ESM prediction.`<br />
+`input_folder: Output folder from ESM prediction.(Output of step 1.)`<br />
 `output_folder: Folder of processed file`<br />
 `data_name: Name of dataset`<br />
   ~~~